Backdoor Attack on Vertical Federated Graph Neural Network Learning: Experiments

 \subsubsection{Performance Metrics}

-To evaluate the performance of the BVG method, we employ two common metrics: attack success rate (ASR) and main task accuracy (MTA) \cite{9802938}.
-ASR measures the percentage of samples in the backdoor test set that are predicted as the target class by the poisoned model.
+To evaluate the performance of the BVG method, we use three common metrics: Attack Success Rate (ASR), Main Task Accuracy (MTA) \cite{9802938}, and Mean Squared Error (MSE).
+Among them, ASR and MTA are the most commonly used evaluation metrics for backdoor attack tasks.
+ASR measures the proportion of samples in the backdoor test set that are predicted as the target class by the poisoned model.
 On the other hand, MTA assesses the accuracy of the clean test set on the poisoned model.
+MSE is used to measure the difference in the output of the bottom GNN model before and after trigger injection.
+A smaller MSE indicates that the injected trigger is less detectable by the active party, implying better stealth.